 She stuck to her protocol, all the while continuing to take her chronic homeopathic remedy.
 Her symptoms progressively improved, and six months later we retested her urine toxic metals.

 We continued treatment and Sarah’s levels continued to drop.
-Once they were in normal range, Sarah and her now fiancé made preparations to start a family.
+Once they were in the normal range, Sarah and her now-fiancé made preparations to start a family.

 It has been three years of treatment and now Sarah reports: